 - Authorities should approach the review in a way that will provide the required assurance in an efficient and effective manner.
-Each authority will have existing sources of assurance that make up its assurance framework: - the head of internal audit's annual conclusion on governance, risk management and internal control - assurances from the statutory officers and other senior managers - o assurance from members, for example annual reports from committee chairs - performance and data reports that demonstrate how well the authority has met its objectives and managed its resources; benchmarking data may help the assessment - o evidence of the management of risks from the risk management framework - accreditations or independent assessments against control frameworks or standards - o best value self-assessments (using guidance applicable for the authority) - the findings of external assessments, from external audit, inspectorates, other regulators, peer reviews and any other commissioned reviews - force management statements (police forces only) - annual statement of assurance and self-assessment against the Internal Governance and Assurance Standard (fire services in England only). - The review should include a range of perspectives.
+Each authority will have existing sources of assurance that make up its assurance framework to support the review: - the head of internal audit's annual conclusion on governance, risk management and internal control, - assurances from the statutory officers and other senior managers, - assurance from members, for example annual reports from committee chairs, - performance and data reports that demonstrate how well the authority has met its objectives and managed its resources; benchmarking data may help the assessment, - evidence of the management of risks from the risk management framework, - accreditations or independent assessments against control frameworks or standards such as ISO27001, and the NCSC Cyber Assessment Framework, - self-assessments against best practice guidance that underpin the core arrangements, such as the Code of Practice on Good Governance for Local Authority Statutory Officers or the Financial Management Code, - best value self-assessments or performance review assessments (using guidance applicable for the authority), - the findings of external assessments, from external audit, inspectorates, other regulators, peer reviews and any other commissioned reviews, - outcomes from relevant stakeholder engagement exercises, - force management statements (police forces only), - annual statement of assurance and self-assessment against the Internal Governance and Assurance Standard (fire services in England only). - The review should include a range of perspectives.
 The authority's assurance framework should provide different sources of assurance across the three lines: management (first line), risk and compliance functions (second line) and internal audit (third line).
-It should also engage both senior managers and elected members to ensure wider engagement and ownership. - Where the assurance framework does not provide sufficient assurance, apply a risk-based approach to target where further work is required.
+It should also engage both senior managers and elected members to ensure wider engagement and ownership. - Where the assurance framework does not provide sufficient assurance across all the governance principles, apply a risk-based approach to target where further work is required.